The Horse-Devil and the Witch: Bulgaria

-In a Bulgarian tale translated into Hungarian with the title A vasruhás cárkisasszony ("The Tsar's Daughter with Iron Garments"), an old woman takes a czar's son as companion.
+In a Bulgarian tale titled "Царската дъщеря с железните дрехи" ("The Tsar's Daughter With Iron Clothes"), an old woman takes a czar's son as companion.
 One day, the youth wants her to ask for the tsar's daughter's hand in marriage.
 However, the tsar wants the youth to perform some tasks first: to erect a crystal palace that opens and closes on its own; a garden where it is raining, it is sunny, the birds sing and the trees bloom by themselves, and to build bridges across all lakes and rivers overnight.
 The tsar consents to their marriage.
 They marry and live with the old woman.
 One day, the tsar invites his daughter and son-in-law to his palace.
 The son-in-law takes with him a giant horse's head that he carelessly deposits somewhere in the palace.
 The servants, who were baking bread, see the horse's head and throw it in the oven.
-The prince warns his wife that the horse's head should not have been burnt, and that he will disappear; if she ever wants to find him again, she must wait 9 years, then ask for iron garments, iron shoes and an iron cane to be made; finally, she must always journey towards the sunrise, and look for him, "Öreg".
+The prince warns his wife that the horse's head should not have been burnt, and that he will disappear; if she ever wants to find him again, she must wait 9 years, then ask for iron garments, iron shoes and an iron cane to be made; finally, she must always journey towards the sunrise, and look for him, whose name is "Öreg" ("старецътъ", in the original Bulgarian).
 Time passes and she goes on a journey: she visits three old women with giant spinning apparatuses and their cannibal sons, who direct the princess to Öreg.
 She reaches a well, where Öreg's nine servants and nine slaves come to fetch water.
 The princess begs for a drink and drops her ring in a jug. Öreg recognizes the ring and takes the princess into his castle as a servant.
 His mother suspects something amiss between her son and the girl.
 One day, Öreg is to be married to another woman; the man and the princess conspire to torch the bride's veil to cause a distraction during the wedding.
 The princess becomes a bridesmaid; when everyone is kissing the bride's veil, she asks to kiss it too, and torches the veil with a candle. Öreg and the princess escape from the wedding, but his family comes after them.
 The pair transforms into a lake (the princess) and a duck (him); a melon orchard (the princess) and a park-keeper (him), and finally a blackthorn bush with a thorny branch (the princess) and a giant grass snake wrapped around it (him).
 His mother ceases her pursuit and lets them be.
+The tale was translated into Hungarian with the title A vasruhás cárkisasszony ("The Tsar's Daughter with Iron Garments"), and to German as Die Zarentochter mit den eisernen Kleidern.